-The Many Health Benefits of Plums
+The Many Plum Health Benefits

 - They are high in fiber, which is partly what makes them great for keeping digestion moving.

 - They have many important vitamins, like vitamin K1 (important for bone health), B-vitamins (important for energy, memory, cholesterol, control, and more), vitamin C (an antioxidant, immune booster, and heart-healthy vitamin) and vitamin A (necessary for healthy eyes, skin, and hair).

 - Plums are also good sources of potassium, magnesium, manganese, and copper.

 - They may help fight osteoporosis.